sqlcomponents/sqlcomponents.github.io/content/docs/why/_index.md

   noindex: false # false (default) or true
 ---

-SQL Compomnents is a compile time **ORM** that build native JDBC Code out of Relationsal database instance.
+SQL Compomnents is a compile time tool that build native JDBC Code out of Relationsal database instance.
 It also provides type safe SQL Builder for safer, secure and productive persdiatnce development.
+Before we see how it is diffrent from others , We should understand what all we should do when we interact with relational databases from java.

+Connection Management
+Model
+Data Access Object